ec-benchmark-organizers/ec-benchmark/results/exercise-1/readme.md

  - adapt the file settings.py .

 In settings.py
- - add the filename prefix to the variable 'lastname_firstname' and
+ - add the filename prefix to the variable 'lastname_firstname',
- - add a legend for your environmental contours to the variable 'legends_for_contribution'.
+ - add a legend for your environmental contours to the variable 'legends_for_contribution' and
+ - add a 0 or 1 to 'contour_classes' depending upon which class your contour is.

  Then you can run the scripts that were used in the EC benchmark:
   - plot_e1_standardized.py (one plot for each contour method)